jethcherry/jethcherry/README.md

 # 🚀 Hi there, I'm Jethro 👋

 Welcome to my GitHub!
-I'm a passionate Junior Software Developer based in **Nairobi, Embakasi, Kenya** 🇰🇪.
+I'm a passionate **Junior Software Developer** based in **Nairobi, Embakasi, Kenya** 🇰🇪.
 I love building web applications and exploring new technologies.
-Below, you'll find a quick overview of my work, tech stack, and GitHub activity.
+Below, you'll find a quick overview of my work, tech stack, GitHub activity, and why I am a great fit for remote work!

 ---